 Miscalculating Your Refrigerant Charge Can Lead to Operational Problems

-There are many problems with this process, but the most significant are the following:
+There are many problems with this process, but the most significant to how to calculate charge are the following:

 1. Underreporting of weight means that as systems leak – the leak rate looks larger.
 For a

 ✔ 20-ton unit with 80 Pounds and leaks 10 pounds = leak rate of 12.5%